What are the costs of starting and running a membership site?

 Additional tools

-So far we’ve talked about the different tools you need to build your membership site.
+So far, we’ve discussed the different tools you need to build your membership site.
 However, there are plenty of additional tools that you’ll need to interact with members and deliver a good membership experience.

 One of the first things you’ll want is an email marketing tool that integrates with WordPress and your membership plugin.
-This will make it easier for you to interact with members as well as non-members.
+This will make it easier for you to interact with members and non-members.
 You can use an email marketing plugin like Mailchimp to build your email list.
-Mailchimp starts at $13 per month and lets you send up to 5,000 emails per month.
+Mailchimp starts at $13 per month and lets you send up to 5,000 emails monthly.

 If you plan on creating video content for your membership site, you’ll need to sign up for a video hosting platform.
-As the name suggests, a video hosting platform lets you host all video content on it.
+As the name suggests, a video hosting platform lets you host all video content.
 This way, you don’t have to upgrade your hosting plan to get more server resources.
 Wistia is a video hosting platform that’s perfect for membership site owners.
-It will cost you $19 per month billed annually to host up to 20 videos.
+It will cost you $19 monthly, billed annually to host up to 20 videos.

 Check out our article on the Best Video Hosting Sites for Course Creators for more information.